xfiveco/generator-xh/README.md

 1. Use `main.scss` or `main.less` only for importing other stylesheets.
 Do not write styles directly to these files!
 2. Use variables and mixins files to store your variables and mixins.
 3. Use `common.scss` or `common.less` for element's styling which is shared across 2 or more pages.
 Typically those are main layout, headers, footers, sidebars, pagers, buttons, etc.
 4. If you want, you can separate common elements to more stylesheets like `buttons.scss`, `forms.scss`, etc. and import them in `main.scss` (or `main.less`).
-In such case you can also create related pages for them eg. buttons.html and this will create a stylesheet for you automatically.
+In such case you can also create related pages for them eg. `buttons.html` and this will create a stylesheet for you automatically.
 5. Use individual pages stylesheets for storing styles which are unique for certain page.
 This will ease collaboration among more developers.
+6. If you want to avoid using preprocessors for certain reason (eg. your project is very simple), you can still use SCSS or Less files to write only regular CSS.
+In such case use Less as it's [faster than Ruby Saas](http://www.solitr.com/blog/2014/01/css-preprocessor-benchmark/).

 ### Adding 3rd party dependency via Bower